 So what does one of the youngest National Champions in the sport ride?
-Haley’s race winning rig is built around a Redline Bicycles’ Conquest Team Scandium frame.
+Haley’s race winning rig, and hand-me-down from his brother Gavin, is built around a Redline Bicycles’ Conquest Team Scandium frame.

 Seattle-based Redline Bicycles has traditionally offered a wide range of frame sizes to accommodate racers of all age groups, and Haley’s build takes advantage of the sizing options that Redline offered on its 2008-2009 Conquest Team.
 Production sizes ranged from 60cm all the way down to 44cm.

 Not that long ago, most cyclocross bikes didn’t come turn-key, but were cobbled together with elbow grease and take-off road parts that tricked their way down to cyclocross machines.
 Many of the pros still hand-select parts to suit their tastes and needs, and Haley’s Redline is no exception.
 While Redline did offer the Conquest Team as a complete bike, Haley’s build boasts some carefully thought-out, albeit “mixed” componentry, likely gathered from Dad or friends.